Caricature Portrait of Tulla Larsen

 Self-Portrait against a Green Background (left) and Caricature Portrait of Tulla Larsen (right) were one painting until Munch sawed it in half.

-Caricature Portrait of Tulla Larsen (Norwegian: Karikert portrett av Tulla Larsen) is an oil on canvas painting by Edvard Munch.
+Caricature Portrait of Tulla Larsen (Norwegian: Karikert portrett av Tulla Larsen) is an oil on canvas painting by Edvard Munch, from 1905.
 It is in the collection of the Munch Museum in Oslo.

+History and description

-The 1905 painting, depicting Munch and Tulla Larsen, was sawn in half by Munch after he was shot in his left hand after a bedroom scuffle.
+The painting, depicting Munch and Tulla Larsen (1869-1942) was sawn in half by Munch after he was hit in the left hand by a gunshot following a bedroom scuffle (an incident covered in the painting The Death of Marat and the related series).
+In the green background, the man with the couple is Arne Kavli (1878-1970), also a painter and husband of Tulla, whom she married in 1903.

 In Gerd Woll's catalogue raisonné from 2008, Self-Portrait against a Green Background is listed as number 645 and Caricature Portrait of Tulla Larsen is listed as number 646.